Panoptic-PartFormer: Learning a Unified Model for Panoptic Part Segmentation: Experiment

 \textbf{Necessity of Positional Encoding on $X_{p}$ and $X_{u}$.} In Tab.~\ref{tab:pos_enc}, removing positional encoding leads to inferior results on both PQ and PartPQ which indicates the importance of position information~\cite{wang2020solov2,zhang2021knet,detr}.

 \textbf{Will boundary supervision help for part segmentation?} In Tab.~\ref{tab:boundary_loss}, we also add boundary supervision for part segmentation where we use the dice loss~\cite{milletari2016v} and binary cross entropy loss.
-However, unlike results in semantic segmentation~\cite{xiangtl_decouple,boundary_perseving}, we find no gains on this since our mask is generated from aligned decoder and it already contains detailed information.
+However, we find no gains on this since our mask is generated from aligned decoder since it already contains detailed information.

 \textbf{Will joint training help for panoptic segmentation?} As shown in Tab.~\ref{tab:part_anno}, joint learning benefits the panoptic segmentation baseline.
 However, the benefit is \textit{limited} since both thing and stuff prediction does not need much detailed information.